 +Is there a deadline that I must meet to ensure my transactions process efficiently?

-Yes, in order to ensure items post in a timely manner to reach the receivers account for posting, we should receive ACH Debit files (for Automatic Drafting) at least one business day in advance of the effective (due) date.
+Yes, in order to ensure items post in a timely manner to reach the receivers account for posting, we should receive ACH Credit files (for Direct Deposit) at least two business days in advance of the effective (deposit or payroll) date.
 All ACH transactions submitted prior to 7:00 p.m.
 Eastern time will be processed at First Citizens the same day for the delivery to your customer’s bank.
 Transactions submitted after 7:00 p.m.
 Eastern time will be processed at First Citizens for delivery to your customer’s bank the next business day.
-If you send your Automatic Draft transaction the same day the payment is due (effective), you will not receive your deposit until the next day (settlement day).
+If you send your Direct Deposit transaction the same day the payment is due (effective), your employees will not have access to their funds on time.

-+How will I know if an ACH transaction that our company initiates is returned to us?
++How will I know if an ACH transaction that our corporation initiates is returned to us?

 +What information is contained on an ACH Return Resolution Report?

 The ACH Return Resolution Report details significant information about your transactions.
 The most important information includes, but is not limited to, why the transaction was returned (Return Reason), account number, name, individual ID, and dollar amount associated with the transaction.

 +What if I submit a transaction in error?